MIT-Emerging-Talent/ET6-CDSP-starter/0_domain_study/README.md

 ## Group Understanding Summary

 Explain—in your own words—how the domain works and where the pain points are.
-You can embed a diagram, bullet causal loops, or add a short narrative.
+You can embed a diagram, bullet causal loops, or add a short narrative

 ## Research Question